-The second part of the book critically addresses the question of how DT is the key for organisations and governments to close the gap on sustainability targets and support efforts to meet each of the UN's 17 SDGs.
-There is an emphasis on the notion that an operational concept of social capital enhances social capital deployment for societal control of the SDGs on the global level.
+The first two papers in the special double issue critically address the question of how DT is the key for organisations and governments to close the gap on sustainability targets and support efforts to meet each of the UN's 17 SDGs.
+There is an emphasis on the notion that an operational concept of social capital enhances social capital deployment for societal control of the SDGs at the global level.

-The case of Vodafone shows how adopting a digital mindset is the key for organisations and governments to close the gap on sustainability targets and support efforts to meet each of the UN's 17 SDGs.
+The case of Vodafone by Salah et al. shows how adopting a digital mindset is the key for organisations and governments to close the gap on sustainability targets and support efforts to meet each of the UN's 17 SDGs.
 In the same line as the UNDP's Strategic Plan 2022-2025, the research reveals that for these business outcomes to be successful, people need support to embrace DT.
 It is only with the right balance of push and pull strategy that meaningful transformation succeeds.